-This event gave the King great uneasiness; he therefore sent for the Prince Askery, his best general, and offered him anything he chose to ask, provided he could deliver him from the present calamity: the Prince replied that he would consult with his officers, and then inform his Majesty.
+This event gave the King great uneasiness; he therefore sent for the Prince Askery, his best general, and offered him any thing he chose to ask, provided he could deliver him from the present calamity: the Prince replied that he would consult with his officers, and then inform his Majesty.
 Having assembled his officers, the Prince communicated to them the King's offer.
 After some delay they said, "what are the wishes of your Highness?" he replied, "I should wish for money; for some of the valuable manufactures of Bengal; for some young elephants, and a few eunuchs."
-The officers were quite astonished at this answer; and the Prince seeing that they were dissatisfied, insisted upon their giving their sentiments frankly: they at length said, "the fact is, the King is now in hostility with Shyr Khân, and placed in a very perilous situation, from whence nothing but our bravery and devotion can extricate him, let us, therefore, demand from him something of importance.
-In the first place, an augmentation of each of our corps, and an increase of allowance; secondly, a large sum in ready money: if he shall comply with these terms, we will be answerable that Shyr Khan shall not injure him."
-Askery approved of this counsel, and represented it to his Majesty, who immediately agreed to the terms; gave them a sum of money, and various presents; he also sent to them a reinforcement of brave men and distinguished probable that he carried on a treasonable correspondence with Shyr Khan.
+The officers were quite astonished at this answer; and the Prince seeing that they were dissatisfied, insisted upon their giving their sentiments frankly: they at length said, "the fact is, the King is now in hostility with Shyr Khan, and placed in a very perilous situation, from whence nothing but our bravery and devotion can extricate him, let us, therefore, demand from him something of importance.
+In the first place, an augmentation of each of our corps, and an increase of allowance; secondly, a large sum in ready money: if he shall comply with these terms, we will be answerable that Shyr Khān shall not injure him."
+Askery approved of this counsel, and represented it to his Majesty, who immediately agreed to the terms; gave them a sum of money, and various presents; he also sent to them a reinforcement of brave men and distinguished officers.
+He then ordered the Prince to proceed towards the enemy, to force his way through the passes, and wait for the coming up of the main body at Colgong; but in the mean time to send all the information he could obtain respecting the movements of Shyr Khān, who had now taken the title of Shah (King).
+Askery complied with these orders, and sent intelligence from Colgong that Shyr Shāh was at the same time besieging Chunar and Joanpur, and had actually taken possession of all the country as far as Canouge; further, that he was collecting a large army in the vicinity of Rhotas, and had completely blocked up the road to the western provinces.